-- 6. Select option "1.By Coord" by pressing the 1 key. - Input the point number of the known point to be used for PT2.
-If the point has already been recorded in the current Job, it's coordinates will be shown after REC/ENT is pressed.
-Otherwise, input the point number, press REC/ENT, enter the known point coordinates, and press REC/ENT after each entry. - 8.
+- 4. The known point used as PT1 must now be sighted and measured.
+Sight the point and press MSR2 (MSR1 if the known point is a prism) and then press REC/ENT after the instrument has completed the distance measurement. - 5.
+Select option "1.By Coord" by pressing the 1 key. - Input the point number of the known point to be used for PT2.
+If the point has already been recorded in the current Job, the coordinates will be shown after REC/ENT is pressed.
+Otherwise, input the point number, press REC/ENT, enter the known point coordinates, and press REC/ENT after each entry. - 7.
 Enter the target height (HT = 0.0 if sighting a point directly).
-Press REC/ENT. - 9.
-Sight the point and press MSR2 (MSR1 if using a prism) and then press REC/ENT after the instrument has completed the distance measurement. - 10.
-The new location of the instrument is now shown in the display screen.
-Press REC/ENT to record this point's coordinates. - 11.
-A default station number is displayed.
-Erase that number and enter a number for this point and press REC/ENT.
-We are using the center of the total station as the position of the point, so enter HI = 0.0 and press REC/ENT.
+Press REC/ENT. - 8.
+Sight the point and press MSR2 (MSR1 if the point is a prism) and then press REC/ENT after the instrument has completed the distance measurement. - The new location of the total station on the existing grid is now shown in the display screen.
+Press REC/ENT to record these coordinates. - 10.
+A default number for this station is displayed.
+Delete that number and enter a new station number for this point (2000 for example) and press REC/ENT.
+We are using the center of the total station as the position of the point, so HI = 0.00 and press REC/ENT.
 Leave the CD line blank and press REC/ENT.
-The cursor moves to the BS line, which displays the point number of the known point used for PT1.
-Accept this by pressing REC/ENT. - 12.
+The cursor moves to the BS line, which displays the point number of the point used for PT1.
+Accept this by pressing REC/ENT. - 11.
 The total station is now oriented on the original coordinate grid.

-Leveling - (Additional)
+Leveling - (Additional, available on NPL-352 only)

 - 1. Un-snug the horizontal tangent screw. - 2.
 Rotate the alidade until the plate level is parallel with any two of the three leveling posts. - 3.
 Use these two leveling posts to move the bubble to the center of the level.
-Note: bubble moves in the direction of left thumb. - Rotate the alidade approximately 90° and use the third post to move the bubble into the center of the level.
+Note: bubble moves in the direction of left thumb. - 4.
+Rotate the alidade approximately 90° and use the third post to move the bubble into the center of the level.
 Do not move either of the other two posts while adjusting the third post.